bzigterman/bzigterman.github.io/projects/weather.md

 - 84°
 - Partly Cloudy
 - 68% humidity
-- 11 mph wind
+- 10 mph wind
-- 54% cloud cover
+- 58% cloud cover
 - 47 AQI 🟩
+- 0.44 inches of rain in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>